-March 2015 - Quantum of the Seas to Caribbean - Eastern
+March 2015 - 8 Night Eastern Caribbean (Cape Liberty Roundtrip) Cruise on Quantum of the Seas

 Check-in process took over an hour (not counting time spent at home on pre-registration and on-line check-in).
 We had to literally "hunt" the attendant to admit us and after standing in three lines just to see each of the attendants leave to "take care of something else", we had to request supervisor assistance to finally let us in.
 This is pretty much how things went for the rest of the cruise: